 Scholarly Commons Citation

 Baker, James E., "What’s International Law Got to Do With It?
 Transnational Law and the Intelligence Mission" (2007).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1452.
+1452.